Tomorrow’s Judges Learn About Children’s Mental Health

 • school bullying.

-The seminar featured presentations by CAMHI scientific associates Lilian Athanasopoulou, Nikos Zilikis, Efi Kapsimalli, and Theano Touma, who drew on their clinical experience in child psychiatry to highlight the need for early intervention, interdisciplinary collaboration, and child-centered approaches.
+The seminars featured presentations by CAMHI's scientific associates Lilian Athanasopoulou, Nikos Zilikis, Efi Kapsimalli, and Theano Touma, who drew on their clinical experience in child psychiatry to highlight the need for early intervention, interdisciplinary collaboration, and child-centered approaches.
 The seminar was moderated by Eirini Paraschou, CAMHI team member in Thessaloniki.

-This action is part of a broader strategy to train professionals working with children and adolescents.
-A corresponding seminar will be held on Thursday, June 26, 2025, in Athens, at the Athens Court of First Instance (former Evelpidon School), further strengthening the connection between the judicial and psychiatric fields for the benefit of minors.
+This action is part of a broader strategy to train professionals working with children and adolescents further strengthening the connection between the judicial and psychiatric fields for the benefit of minors.

 CAMHI continues to invest dynamically in building a network of informed and sensitized professionals, aiming for systemic change in how child and adolescent mental health is approached in Greece.